-If the student is needing an English I or English II credit, they will attend a third class with the ESL teacher to receive that instruction through a bridged course, meaning that information is broken down into understandable units for students.
+If the student is needing an English I or English II credit, they will attend a second class with the ESL teacher to receive that instruction through a bridged course, meaning that information is broken down into understandable units for students.

 Intermediate English Skills